 Read our full Impact Report for our Schroders Giving #CollectiveAction charitable response.

-We have been partnering with Music Children Foundation (MCF) since 2019.
-MCF provides free music education to children from grass-roots families in Hong Kong.
-MCF’s mission is to help these children establish self-confidence, build characters, and develop the ability to express through music by providing music education and performance opportunities.
+Since 2019, we have been partnering with the Music Children Foundation (MCF), which provides free music education to children from grassroots families in Hong Kong.
+The NGO’s mission is to help these children establish self-confidence, build character, and develop the ability to express themselves through music.

-In 2020, we supported YMCA in the purchase and distribution of personal health protection gears to disadvantaged individuals and families.
-As a responsible corporate citizen, and in line with our goal of helping people achieve their long-term goals, we wanted to help those who may not have access to certain essentials during this period to stay safe and healthy so they could fulfil their future ambitions.
+In 2020, we channelled our support to disadvantaged individuals and families at the height of the Covid-19 pandemic in Hong Kong.
+As a responsible corporate citizen, we wanted to support those who may not have access to certain essentials during this period to stay safe and healthy so they could fulfil their future ambitions.

 In 2019, we rolled out our improving futures community strategy across the globe with the objective of engaging our people to make a positive impact.
 We decided to launch a competition, asking our global colleagues to tell us about the charities that they thought were driving progress and improving futures in their communities.